All Products

 Description

-• Bucket: a container that is used to store objects in OSS.
+• Bucket: An OSS container for storing objects.
 Each Bucket has a unique name.
-You can log on to the OSS console to view all Buckets within the current logon account.
+You can log on to the OSS console to view all Buckets under your account.

-• object: a specific object (file name or path) that is stored in a Bucket.
+• object: A specific object, such as a file name or path, stored in the Bucket.

 (Optional) Configure advanced parameters